George Washington called the American Revolution the "Great Experiment." He also said, in his Farewell Address:

 The greatest change in America since its founding has been the change in attitude toward religious faith.
 Most Americans simply do not know what our Founding Fathers believed and how critical was religion to the founding of our nation and the freedoms we enjoy today.

 They believed religious faith is indispensable to liberty.
 Samuel Adams said, "While the People are virtuous they cannot be subdued; but when once they lose their Virtue they will be ready to surrender their Liberties to the first external or internal Invader."

-"When a people's religion is destroyed . . . then not only will they let their freedom be taken from them, but often they actually hand it over themselves."
-Alexis De Tocqueville.
+"When a people's religion is destroyed then not only will they let their freedom be taken from them, but often they actually hand it over themselves," wrote Alexis De Tocqueville.
 He also said, "There is no country in the world where the Christian religion retains a greater influence over the souls of men than in America."

-"The democratic movement is the heir to the Christian movement," said Friedrich Nietzsche.
+"The democratic movement is the heir to the Christian movement," wrote Friedrich Nietzsche.

 The idea of creating a Constitution derived from the Founding Father's deep familiarity with the Covenants in the Old Testament of the Christian Bible—the Hebrew Bible.
 From this same source they derived their beliefs in individuality, Providence, and of an eternal reality that exists beside our temporal world.

 The principles in our founding documents regarding democracy, freedom, and rights, came from our Founding Fathers knowledge of ancient Athens.
 Their ideas about separation of powers and public law originated in their studies of the Roman Republic.